Occipital bone: Inner surface

 The inner surface of the occipital bone forms the base of the posterior cranial fossa.
 The foramen magnum is a large hole situated in the middle, with the clivus, a smooth part of the occipital bone travelling upwards in front of it.
 The median internal occipital crest travels behind it to the internal occipital protuberance, and serves as a point of attachment to the falx cerebri.

 To the sides of the foramen sitting at the junction between the lateral and base of the occipital bone are the hypoglossal canals.
 Further out, at each junction between the occipital and petrous portion of the temporal bone lies a jugular foramen.

 The inner surface of the occipital bone is marked by dividing lines as shallow ridges, that form four fossae or depressions.
 The lines are called the cruciform (cross-shaped) eminence.

 At the midpoint where the lines intersect a raised part is formed called the internal occipital protuberance.
 From each side of this eminence runs a groove for the transverse sinuses.

 There are two midline skull landmarks at the foramen magnum.
 The basion is the most anterior point of the opening and the opisthion is the point on the opposite posterior part.
 The basion lines up with the dens.

 Foramen magnum

 The foramen magnum (large hole) is a large oval foramen longest front to back; it is wider behind than in front where it is encroached upon by the occipital condyles.
 The clivus, a smooth bony section, travels upwards on the front surface of the foramen, and the median internal occipital crest travels behind it.

-Through the foramen passes the medulla oblongata and its membranes, the accessory nerves, the vertebral arteries, the anterior and posterior spinal arteries, and the tectorial membrane and alar ligaments.
+Through the foramen passes the medulla oblongata and its membranes, the accessory nerves, the vertebral arteries, the anterior and posterior spinal arteries, the tectorial membrane and the alar ligaments.